-I think under these unusual circumstances that we are all living under, this is something that is likely to occur.
+I think under these unusual circumstances that we are all living under, this is something that is likely to occur, especially now that many children are taking classes online.
 It is still important to try to limit the amount of time that children spend in front of a screen, but it is also equally important to ensure the quality, both of the content and the age-appropriateness, of the media that they are consuming.
 It is still important for parents to set limits and boundaries on how long and what they are viewing on these screens and it is equally important that parents serve as role models when it comes to screen time.
-Kids are always watching and want to imitate their parents!
+Kids are always watching and want to imitate their parents.

 Do things in your home need to be regularly disinfected if you aren’t going out much anyway?

 Yes, all the “high touch” items in the house should be disinfected daily.
 Clean surfaces such as light switches, counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables often using regular household soap or detergent followed by a household disinfectant.
-Wear gloves as directed by cleaning products and allow for adequate ventilation when cleaning to avoid potentially dangerous fumes.
+COVID-19 can be spread by people days before they start showing symptoms and by those who remain entirely asymptomatic, so it is important to keep things clean in an effort to mitigate household spread.
+When cleaning, wear gloves as directed by cleaning products and allow for adequate ventilation when cleaning to avoid potentially dangerous fumes.

 Are you getting any other questions from parents regarding keeping their kids at home, or how to protect their families?

 These are some of the more common questions that families are asking.
-I think that most parents are in the same boat with regards to the ongoing pandemic.
+Many parents are still adapting to varying degrees of childcare assistance, schooling disruption, and other difficulties because of the ongoing pandemic.